-SIZE - Size often depends on soil, growing conditions, and competition from other plants.
+SIZE - Size is affected by soil, growing conditions, and competition from other plants.
 Some plants can be cut back in mid-spring to create a shorter, bushier plant with more blooms.
 When planting adjacent to walkways, consider if a plant may flop or grow too far over the walkway.
 HEIGHT - A range, in inches, of how tall a plant may be at maturity without pruning.
 WIDTH/SPACING - A range given in inches.
 This refers both to the potential expected diameter of the mature plant as well as how far apart to plant.
-Some recommend planting closer together to fill the space and make it appear fuller faster, reducing the need for mulch or weeding.
-However, some prefer a more curated look where specimens can be featured, or want to allow space to add plants in future years.
+Some recommend placing plants closer together to fill the space and make it appear fuller faster, reducing the need for mulch or weeding.
+However, some prefer a more curated look where specimens can be featured, or want to allow space to add other plants in future years.

 BLOOMING PERIOD - This is the range when you may see blooms; few plants will bloom for the entirety of the range indicated.
-Many will bloom for just a few weeks, though deadheading can extend the period for some (refer to comments in the spreadsheet).
-Keep in mind that deadheading prevents seed development, so don't do it too late if you want the plant to reseed itself, or you want to collect seed or ensure seed is available for birds over winter.
-Deadheading can help control plants that readily self-seed.
-Plants without significant flowers (grass, sedges) are indicated with an "o."
-Cell color generally reflects bloom color; note there are many plants with white flowers.
+Many will bloom for just a few weeks, though deadheading can extend the period for some.
+Keep in mind that deadheading may delay or prevent seed development, so don't do it too late if you want the plant to reseed itself, or you want to collect seed or ensure seed is available for birds over winter.
+Deadheading can also help control plants that readily self-seed.
+Plants without significant flowers (like grasses and sedges) are indicated with an "o."
+Cell color generally reflects bloom color; many plants have white flowers.